Online MPHM

 Overview

 MPHM-Online consists of completion of 35 credits in coursework and project credit that cover the breadth of Plant Health Management from disease, insect and weed management to soil fertility, crop physiology and statistical analysis of data.
-In addition, there are several courses in online format which serve as electives for this curriculum.
+All core courses are online and asynchronous.

 To Apply